troy-work/whateversite/README.md

 # whateversite
 golang metro bootstrap templates https responsive

+Please don't start a server like I did.
+I'm a noob with go.
+The ListenAndServe. . .can't be shut down.
+I'll fix this shortly. . .

 This redirects http to https, so you'll have to permit the included unverified self-signed certs to run locally.
 Obviously you need to replace these with your own verified certs to use it in production.